Elin Jones

-Elin Jones (born 1 September 1966), is a Welsh politician who has served as the Llywydd of the Senedd since 2016.
-A member of Plaid Cymru, Jones has been the Member of the Senedd (MS) for Ceredigion since 1999.
+Elin Jones (born 1 September 1966) is a Welsh politician who has served as the Cabinet Minister for Finance since 2026.
+A member of Plaid Cymru, Jones was the Llywydd of the Senedd from 2016 to 2026 and has been a Member of the Senedd (MS) since its establishment in 1999, representing Ceredigion until 2026, and Ceredigion Penfro since May 2026.
+Along with Lynne Neagle, Jones is the joint longest serving member of the Senedd, serving since 1999.

 Background

 Jones attended Llanwnnen Primary School and Lampeter Comprehensive.
+Her uncle, J.B.
+Evans, was one of the founders and the first General Secretary of the Farmers’ Union of Wales.
 She graduated from University of Wales, Cardiff with a BSc in Economics and took a post-graduate MSc in Agricultural Economics at the University of Wales, Aberystwyth in 1989.
 Previously she was employed as an Economic Development officer for the Development Board for Rural Wales.
 She is a former Shadow Environment, Planning and Countryside Minister.

 Jones speaks Welsh and English.
 She is also a former director of Radio Ceredigion and of Wes Glei Cyf, a television production company.
-She lives in Aberaeron and enjoys music, film, reading and formerly sang with the Welsh singing group Cwlwm.

 Political career

 Elin Jones served on Aberystwyth Town Council from 1992 to 1999 and was the youngest-ever Mayor of Aberystwyth from 1997 to 1998.
 She was the National Chair of Plaid Cymru between 2000 and 2002.